 In today's world, it can be difficult to understand how first-century believers had to live and worship in secret.
 This creative program helps children and adults experience the drama and daring of living in such dangerous times.
 Godly Journey is a fun, interesting way to learn about the early church, Paul & the Epistles.

-This program was originally designed as a year-long Sunday School program for older children or younger teens, but our customers have discovered many amazing ways to use Road to Rome: perfect for 5th Graders waiting to begin Rite-13 in the Journey to Adulthood
+This program was originally designed as a year-long Sunday School program for older children or younger teens, but our customers have discovered many amazing ways to use Godly Journey: perfect for 5th Graders waiting to begin Rite-13 in the Journey to Adulthood

 program, a great resource for youth groups and even an intergenerational program for the whole family.
 (It turns out it is especially attractive to men and boys!)